 The completion of all requirements for graduation is the responsibility of the student.
-The Associate in Science in Nursing is granted to candidates who have:
+The Bachelor in Science in Nursing is granted to candidates who have:

-- Completed all of the general education and science courses required for the major, attaining a minimum of a C in all required science and math courses and English Composition I and II. - Completed all nursing courses with a minimum of C (75%).
-Achieve HESI exit test score at the acceptable level, as determined by the testpsychometrics.
+- Completed all of the general education and science courses required for the major, attaining a minimum of a C in all required Science, Math, and English courses. - Completed all nursing courses with a minimum of C (75%).
+Achieve HESI exit test score at the acceptable level, as determined by the test psychometrics.